MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-update.md

 - **Duplicate a rule**: Select **Duplicate** on the rule to create a similar rule with modifications..
 - **Delete a rule**: Select **Delete** on the rule.

-Return to [Update a unified customer profile](#update-a-unified-customer-profile) to make additional changes.
+Return to [Update the unified customer profile](#update-the-unified-customer-profile) to make additional changes.

 ## Run the match process